premchander-revature/interviewquestions/Spring/Spring Boot.md

 <blockquote>

 - Few common validation annotations are listed below:
-    -`@NotNull`: Field must not be null.
+  - `@NotNull`: Field must not be null.
-    -`@NotEmpty`: List field must not be empty.
+  - `@NotEmpty`: List field must not be empty.
-    -`@NotBlank`: String field must not be the empty String (i.e. it must have at least one Character).
+  - `@NotBlank`: String field must not be the empty String (i.e. it must have at least one Character).
-    -`@Min` and `@Max`: Numerical field is only valid when it’s value is above or below a certain value.
+  - `@Min` and `@Max`: Numerical field is only valid when it’s value is above or below a certain value.
-    -`@Pattern: String field is only valid when it matches a certain regular expression.
+  - `@Pattern`: String field is only valid when it matches a certain regular expression.
-    -`@Email`: String field must be a valid email address.
+  - `@Email`: String field must be a valid email address.
 </blockquote>

 </details>

 ---
-12. What does the @Valid annotation indicate in Spring?
+11. What does the `@Valid` annotation indicate in Spring?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)